 The Bodhisatta was once a son of a wealthy merchant.
 After his parents died, his elder brother managed the family estate.
 When this brother died, the Bodhisatta was criticized for showing no sorrow, but he explained that sorrow is pointless because everything in the world is impermanent.

 The Bodhisatta was once a thief.
 After he was captured, a high-class prostitute saw him and fell in love.
 She bribed his captors and had an innocent man executed in his place so the Bodhisatta could become her husband.
 Fearing she would someday fall in love with someone else and kill him, he soon fled.

 The Bodhisatta was once an ascetic.
 A hunter used a partridge as a decoy and the partridge felt remorse for helping kill other birds.
-The Bodhisatta assured him there’s no guilt when there’s no ill intent.
+The Bodhisatta assured him there is no guilt when there is no ill intent.

 The Bodhisatta was once a king’s advisor.
-As a prince was traveling to the city, his wife asked if a mountain turned to gold would he give her any, and he said no. After the prince became king he completely ignored his wife and the Bodhisatta shamed him into giving her the respect she deserved.
+As a prince was traveling to the city, his wife asked him if a mountain turned to gold whether he would he give her any of it, and he said no. After the prince became king, he completely ignored his wife, so the Bodhisatta shamed him into giving her the respect she deserved.

 1‑20, 21‑40, 41‑60, 61‑80, 81‑100, 101‑120, 121‑140, 141‑160, 161‑180, 181‑200, 201‑220, 221‑240, 241‑260, 261‑280, 281‑300, 301‑320, 321‑340, 341‑360, 361‑380, 381‑400, 401‑420, 421‑440, 441‑460, 461‑480, 481‑500, 501‑520, 521‑537, 538‑547